tina4stack/tina4-cms/README.md

 # Tina4 CMS Module

-Happy you have decided to try this, how does it work?
+Welcome to the Tina4CMS module, how does it work?

 ```
 composer require andrevanzuydam/tina4cms

-php -S localhost:8080 index.php
+composer exec tina4 initialize:run
 ```

-Make the usual tina4 index.php file - we do need a database!
+Add the database connection to your index.php file which would have been created

 ```
 require_once "vendor/autoload.php";